 An online bank account application will ask for personal information to verify your identity and secure your account.

-The application process can be long, but to help make it smoother, prepare as much of your information and documentation ahead of time as possible.
+The application process can be long, but to help shorten it, prepare as much of your information and documentation ahead of time as possible.
 Some of the information banks often ask for on applications include:

 • Personal information, including address and birth date